smshuai/smshuai.github.io/aboutme.md

 ![ZJU](img/zju.jpeg)

 Indeed, it is ZJU where I found my personal passions.
+Inspired by many scientists visiting the university and also Richard Feynman's bestselling biography, I felt like scientist may be the most awesome job.
+I also decided at my sophomore year that I would like to see the world and study at another country.

 #### Five years in Toronto
 After college, I moved to Toronto for PhD studies.